 ECL will actively engage in supporting Central Government waste minimisation initiatives.
-As part of this commitment, ECL will maintain Its involvement in a number of key advisory roles, with the key aims of seeking to improve recycling behaviours and enhancing the circular economy at a national level.
-These involvements include:
+As part of this commitment, ECL will maintain Its involvement in a number of key advisory roles, with the key

-- Participation in the stewardship advisory group to WasteMINZ.
-This is aimed at holding suppliers to account for those products that are not easily recycled in the current environment.
-This includes such items as batteries, tyres and e-waste. - Involvement with a collective of New Zealand-based recyclers providing guidance to the Ministry for the Environment on the proposed container return scheme.
+- Participation in the WasteMINZ advisory panel to the Ministry for the Environment to assist in the standardisation of recycling practices throughout New Zealand. - Participation in the stewardship advisory group to WasteMINZ aimed at holding suppliers to account for those products that are not easily recycled in the current environment, such as batteries, tyres and e-waste. - Involvement with a collective of New Zealand based recyclers providing guidance to the Ministry for the Environment on the proposed container return scheme.